 Packing cubes normally come in sets of 3-6 pieces and in different sizes and colours.

-I recommend you use medium sized packing cubes for your shirts and trousers, and small ones for socks and underwear.
+Use large packing cubes for your shirts and trousers, and medium sized ones for socks and underwear.

-Compression bags or compression sacs will help you organise your clothes, but also minimise the space they take, by sealing them in the bag after squeezing all the air out.
+They minimise the space your clothes take, by sealing them in the bag after squeezing all the air out.